 The Origins of This Job Applicant:

-Melissa is an innovative, imaginative young professional who doodles on co-worker’s notepads and has a strong educational and professional foundation in content creation and project management.
+Melissa is an innovative, imaginative young professional who doodles on co-worker’s notepads.
 She has five years experience creating content, finishing the last slice of pizza and blaming someone else, managing communication between teams and outlining actionable steps to get things done on time and under budget.*

-*Some portions of this bio are fabricated and/or borrowed from IMDB and Bruce Lee’s Wikipedia page.
+*Some portions of this bio are fabricated and/or borrowed from IMDB, the character description for Indiana Jones, and Bruce Lee’s Wikipedia page.
 Melissa Randall is not responsible for plagiarism because she wrote this in the third person.

 Temple University, School of Comm. & Theatre, Philadelphia, PA